South-East Asia is fast becoming a preferred destination for those who want to get away from a daily commute and a 9-5 job. We take a look at fr

 Youth Mobility Visa

-- If your spouse is a citizen or permanent resident, you are eligible for residency.
+If your spouse is a citizen or permanent resident of Singapore, you are probably eligible for residency.
 Please note that your status of spouse needs to be legally recognised in this country.

-Here are some of the ways to get citizenship in Malaysia:
+Here are some of the ways you can get citizenship in Singapore:

-- If your spouse is a citizen, you can apply for citizenship after 2 years of residency.
+- If your spouse is a citizen, you can apply for citizenship after living together in Singapore for a period of 2 years.
 Please note that your status of spouse needs to be legally recognised in this country.

 Health is the number one prerequisite for every adventure you plan, and unfortunately, it can be very unpredictable.
 It is essential to do your resear